deepskystacker/DSS/Installers/README.txt

 5. Speed up star registration by updating progress indicator once every 25 iterations instead of each iteration.

-6. KappaSigmaClip processing of final image now about 50 times faster.
+6. Computing Final Picture using Kappa-Sigma Clip processing is now about 50 times faster!

+7. Computing Final Picture using Auto Adaptive Weighted Average is now about 43 times faster!

 Welcome to DeepSkyStacker 4.2.1